Waikiki & Honolulu Oahu

 Honolulu is the capital of Hawaii and the most populous city in the state.
-The name Honolulu means ‘sheltered bay’ in the Hawaiian language, and with its natural harbor it has become a major gateway into the United States, as well as a primary tourist attraction, a hub for international business and for military defense.
-Waikiki is best known for its popular white sand beach - it is an international destination and one of the most frequented locations in all of Hawaii.
+The name Honolulu means ‘sheltered bay’ in the Hawaiian language, and with its natural harbor, it has become a significant gateway into the United States, as well as a primary tourist attraction, a hub for international business and military defense.
+Waikiki is best known for its famous white sand beach - it is an international destination and one of the most frequented locations in all of Hawaii.
 Over the centuries, Waikiki has been an area where people come to both play and relax.

 Waikiki & Honolulu Top Attractions

 Additional Waikiki & Honolulu Recommendations